emmpew/recommender/README.md

 The goal of a recommendation model is to present a ranked list of objects given an input object.
 There are different methods to approach this problem.
 Two of the most commonly used approaches are Content-Based and Collaborative Filtering.
-Collaborative filtering method is based on the relationship between the user and the items.
-As for the content-based method, it focuses on the item's attributes and how similar they are.
+For this project, we will focus on Collaborative filtering method which is based on the relationship between users and the items.

 ## Dataset